 “My Behavior Model shows that three elements must converge at the same moment for a behavior to occur: Motivation, Ability, and Prompt.
 When a behavior does not occur, at least one of those three elements is missing.”

 Sometimes, even with the best webshop design, shoppers don’t behave in the way you want or expect.
 The FBM helps behavioral designers and eCommerce managers identify the problem causing factors to create effective persuasive designs.

-The graph above shows that the optimal time for a trigger is when ability and motivation are high (top right corner).
-Individuals who meet these requirements are highly motivated and able to complete a task, making them prime candidates for a behavior trigger.
+The graph above shows that the optimal time for a prompt is when ability and motivation are high.
+Individuals who meet these requirements are highly motivated and able to complete a task, making them prime candidates for a behavior prompt.